John Couzin – Seeker of Peace, Poet and Propagandist (1934-2025)

 More than twelve years on from the global economic crash, across nations the world over, the state continues to not only abdicate responsibility for the ongoing social ills and economic hardships so many ensure, but, as witnessed this week, a significant proportion of those in positions of power actively suppress community-driven efforts to support those around them.

-Subscribe to RSS - glasgow
+Subscribe to glasgow